yasth/nanoDegreeProject1/readme.md

 1. Run Python script with local write permisions

-2. If browser not installed or not auto launched view fresh_tomatoes.html with browser
+2. If browser  not auto launched view fresh_tomatoes.html with browser (use alternate computer if machine does not have browser)

 3. Observe tool tips